-Cleon Catsambis has a broad and successful commercial practice that encompasses commercial litigation and dispute resolution, banking & financial services, fraud and regulatory & disciplinary law.
+Cleon Catsambis has a strong commercial practice that encompasses commercial litigation and dispute resolution, banking & financial services and regulatory & disciplinary law.
 He also practises in administrative and public law.

-He is an editor and contributing author to a number of publications, including Atkin’s Administrative Court Practice, Jordan’s Regulatory and Disciplinary Proceedings and Butterworths Financial Regulation Service.
+He is an editor and contributing author to a number of leading publications, including Atkin’s Court Practice (Financial Services and Administrative Law volumes), Jordan’s Regulatory and Disciplinary Proceedings and Butterworths Financial Regulation Service.
+He also speaks regularly on issues ranging from legal professional privilege to consultation requirements.

 Cleon undertakes pleading and advisory work and represents clients in all types of commercial cases, from simple contractual disputes to high-value complex multi-party litigation with an international dimension.

-Cleon’s cases often entail an international dimension, and he has experience of jurisdictions including the Russian Federation, Cyprus, the Netherlands, the Bahamas, the Cayman Islands and Jamaica.
+Cleon’s cases often involve an international dimension, and he has experience of jurisdictions including the Russian Federation, Cyprus, the Netherlands, the Bahamas, the Cayman Islands and Jamaica.

 Cleon accepts instructions in all types of commercial cases, including: